Mixed precision accumulation for neural network inference guided by componentwise forward error analysis: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by the InterFLOP (ANR-20-CE46-0009), MixHPC (ANR-23-CE46-0005-01), NumPEx ExaMA (ANR-22-EXNU-0002), MEPHISTO (ANR-24-CE23-7039-01), and HOLIGRAIL (ANR-23-PEIA-0010) projects of the French National Agency for Research (ANR).
+This work was partially supported by the InterFLOP (ANR-20-CE46-0009), MixHPC (ANR-23-CE46-0005-01), NumPEx ExaMA (ANR-22-EXNU-0002), MEPHISTO (ANR-24-CE23-7039-01), FPT-4 (ANR-24-CE46-7572), and HOLIGRAIL (ANR-23-PEIA-0010) projects of the French National Agency for Research (ANR).